Treatment for Varicose Veins in Houston, TX

 Are you at Risk of Varicose Veins?

-It is estimated that one in three Americans over the age of 45 has some form of vascular disease.
+An estimated one in three Americans over the age of 45 have some form of vascular disease.
 Certain lifestyles and work requirements, such as prolonged sitting or standing, can worsen venous disease.
-Teachers, police officers, and retail associates are all at risk for developing venous insufficiency and varicose veins.
+That’s why teachers, police officers, and retail associates are all at risk for developing venous insufficiency and varicose veins.